The inequity of opt-in educational resources and an intervention to increase equitable access

 Abstract

-Billions of dollars are invested in opt-in, educational resources to accelerate students’ learning.
-Although advertised to support struggling, marginalized students, there is no guarantee these students will opt in.
+Billions of dollars are invested in opt-in educational resources to support struggling students.
+Yet there is no guarantee these students will use these resources.
 We report results from a school system’s implementation of on-demand tutoring.
-The take up was low.
-At baseline, only 19% of students ever accessed the platform, and struggling students were far less likely to opt in than their more engaged and higher achieving peers.
-We conducted a randomized controlled trial (N=4,763) testing behaviorally-informed approaches to increase take-up.
-Communications to parents and students together increase the likelihood students access tutoring by 46%, which led to a four-percentage point decrease in course failures.
-Nonetheless, take-up remained low, showing concerns that opt-in resources can increase—instead of reduce—inequality are valid.
-Without targeted investments, opt-in educational resources are unlikely to reach many students who could benefit.
+The take-up was low.
+At baseline, only 19% of students ever accessed the platform, and low-performing students were even less likely to log in.
+We conducted a randomized controlled trial (N = 4,763) testing behaviorally informed messages directed at students and/or their parents to increase participation.
+Communications to students alone had no impact, whereas those to parents and students together increased usage by 46%.
+We found suggestive evidence that receiving these communications led to a four-percentage point decrease in course failures.
+Nonetheless, take-up remained low, highlighting that opt-in resources may increase—instead of reduce—inequality.
+Without targeted outreach, opt-in educational resources are unlikely to reach many students who could benefit.

 Keywords: tutoring, inequality, opt-in, parental engagement, behavioral science, text messaging